Location

 1) Language Track: Students enroll in JAPN 212, enabling them to complete an entire year's curriculum (six credits) of second-year Japanese.

-2) Literature and Culture Track: For this track, students sign up for (a) JAPN 446 or HUM 200 and (b) JAPN 447, accumulating a total of six credits.
+2) Literature and Culture Track: Students enroll in two courses from the following three options: (a) JAPN 446 or HUM 200; (b) JAPN 447; and (c) JAPN 490, for a total of six credits.

 Over the span of six weeks, students will immerse themselves in the heart of Japan's rich heritage.
 Kyoto, renowned as the historical, cultural, and religious center of Japan, serves as our primary base.
 While in Kyoto, students can indulge in the city's culinary delights and explore its vast array of shops.